 The vested Class B liability awards of a terminated employee were historically redeemed in cash in annual installments, generally over the five years following termination of employment.
-The remaining redemption payment liability for Class B awards of partners whose services to Holdings terminated prior to the IPO was \$0.5 million as of December 31, 2016.
+The remaining \$0.5 million of redemption payments for Class B awards of partners whose services to Holdings terminated prior to the IPO was paid during the year ended December 31, 2017.

 As a part of the IPO Reorganization, the Class B grant agreements were amended to eliminate the cash redemption feature.
 The amendment was considered a modification under ASC 718 and the Class B awards have been classified as equity awards since such modification.
-Compensation expense is recorded for unvested Class B awards on a straight-line basis over the remaining vesting period.
+Compensation expense was recorded for unvested Class B awards on a straight-line basis over the remaining vesting period until the awards became fully vested on July 1, 2017.

-The following table summarizes the activity related to unvested Class B awards for the years ended December 31, 2016, 2015 and 2014:
+The following table summarizes the activity related to unvested Class B awards for the years ended December 31, 2017, 2016 and 2015: